Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is a single sentence that is concise and front-loaded with the action ('Describe') and the resource ('Kubernetes resources').
-Every word is relevant, and there is no redundancy.
+The description is a single, concise sentence that directly states the tool's purpose.
+Every word is functional, and there is no redundancy or unnecessary detail.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.